 2 Aug 2017 Edit

 The more I think about it, the more it bothers me how Wonder Woman’s charge across the battlefield is undercut by what happens later.
 She saves the town, but everyone in it then dies because she and her team screw up.
 She’s naive, and the town pays the price.
 Charging up out of the trenches, saving the town, and taking that memorable group photo all simply goes to show that pride goeth before a fall.
 The triumph of that scene was false; it was worse than useless, it was proof of overconfidence.
-People are choosing to see that scene in isolation rather than as part of the story; if you see it as empowering, more power to you, but I can’t not see it as part of a sequence of events that show how wrong she was about the world and her place in it.
+People are choosing to see that scene in isolation rather than as part of the story.
+If you see the scene as empowering, well, then, literally, more power to you, I guess, but I see the scene as proof of how wrong Diana was about the world and her place in it.